GP Study Leave

 Additional exam preparation courses may be attended in exceptional circumstances only and this needs to be discussed with your TPD.

-How much private study leave can I take prior to an exam?
+How much private study leave can I take prior to an exam whilst in a GP placement?

-HEE does not encourage the taking of private study leave for any reason.
-This includes exam preparation, as the best preparation for AKT and CSA is consulting and reflecting on casework.
+HEE does not encourage the taking of private study leave for any reason during a GP placement.
+This includes exam preparation, as the best preparation for AKT and CSA is consulting with patients and reflecting on casework.
+Additionally, whilst in a GP placement, self-directed study time should be used for private study.

 Individual host employers should consider 1-2 days of exam leave to allow the trainee to take the exam.

-How much online study time can I take prior to my AKT or CSA exam?
+How much online study time can I take prior to my exam?

-For online courses, up to 5 days (total) study leave time can be requested for this in hospital posts.
+For online courses, up to 5 days of study leave during your time in non-GP placements can be requested for this.
+This 5 days is a total combined with private study leave, please see above FAQ.
 In GP posts, self-directed study time should be used for this activity.

 Can I claim for ALS?